 Generally speaking, race by itself doesn’t seem to have an influence on whether a marriage will fail or flourish.
 Thus, if we compare mixed-race and same-race couples who enjoy the same quality of life, we find no difference in divorce rates.
 In this sense, there’s no evidence for the received wisdom that biracial marriages are more likely to fail.

-However, race is correlated with other factors that do have a impact on marriage quality.
-When researchers tracked same- and mixed-race newlywed couples for 15 years, they found that 66% of the white couples were still married, compared with 59% of the black couples.
+However, race is correlated with other factors that do have an impact on marriage quality.
+When researchers tracked same- and mixed-race newlywed couples for 15 years, they found that 66 percent of the white couples were still married, compared with 59 percent of the black couples.
 In other words, African-Americans are more likely to divorce.
 But this isn’t surprising, given they tend to experience more financial distress and societal discrimination than European Americans.

 The researchers believe that two factors account for this “middle-road” risk of divorce in black-white couples—socioeconomic status and societal discrimination.
 On the one hand, black spouses tend to experience an increase in their standard of living.
 As a result, their risk of divorce goes down.
 On the other hand, white spouses tend to experience an increase in societal discrimination.
 As a result, their risk of divorce goes up.

-In his article, Robinson also points out two issues unique to biracial couples that impact the quality of their marriages.
-One issue is family support.
+In his article, Robinson also points out two problems unique to biracial couples that impact the quality of their marriages.
+One is family support.
 There’s little you can do about the effects of discrimination from society at large—the awkward stares, the inappropriate comments, or the unfair treatment.
-However, family support can go a long way towards buffering these societal insults.
+However, family support can go a long way toward buffering these societal insults.

 When both spouses’ parents approve of the union and welcome their other-race son- or daughter-in-law into their homes, this goes a long way toward putting the biracial marriage on a firm foundation.
 Of course, family support is important for same-race marriages as well.
 But family rejection is more likely in mixed-race unions.